VitalShell/DynDns/README.md

-# AnonDNS
+# DynDNS
-An anonymous dynamic DNS server with Bind support
+A dynamic DNS server with Bind support